Highway 35 to Bear Creek Road to Santa Cruz

 - David Bruce Winery – Pinot Noir, Pinot Noir, Pinot Noir

-- Burrell School Vineyards – Located in historic 1890 schoolhouse
+- Burrell School Vineyards – Located in historic 1890 Schoolhouse

 Dining and Lodging Recommendations

-From San Francisco, take Highway 280 to Woodside Rd, Highway 84 Exit.
+From San Francisco, take Highway 280 to Woodside Road, Highway 84 Exit.
 Follow Highway 84 West.
-Highway 84 takes you through the small town of Woodside and up the moutains to Skyline Blvd, Highway 35.
+Highway 84 takes you through the small town of Woodside and up the mountains to Skyline Blvd, Highway 35.
 Turn left onto Highway 35.
 Drive 4.5 miles to the Thomas Fogarty Winery.
 It will be on your left.
 Be ready to make a sharp left into the winery.
 If you need to pick up a picnic lunch, try Roberts Market in the town of Woodside.